-With her thin build and wide eyes, Twiggy became one of the world's first supermodels and face of London's "swinging sixties" mod scene.
-She has also made numerous appearances on TV, and her films include The Boy Friend (1971), The Blues Brothers (1981) and Madame Sousatzka (1989).
-She is an advocate of animal welfare and is also recognized for her support of breast cancer research groups.
+With her thin build and wide eyes, Twiggy became one of the world's first supermodels and face of London's "swinging '60s" mod scene.
+She has also made numerous appearances on television, and her films include The Boy Friend (1971), The Blues Brothers (1981) and Madame Sousatzka (1989).
+More recently, Twiggy appeared as a judge on America's Next Top Model.

 Born Lesley Hornby on September 19, 1949 in London, England, Twiggy first rose to fame as a model in the 1960s.
 She has since established herself as an actress, singer and television personality.
 Twiggy is the youngest of three sisters.
 One of her earlier nicknames during her school years was "Sticks."
 But the name she is famous for was given to her as a teenager.
 She dropped out of school around the age of 15.

 Before long, Twiggy became one of the world's top models.
 She had her career breakthrough when she was named the face of 1966 by the Daily Express newspaper.
 With her thin build, dramatic eyes and boyish hair style, Twiggy captured the spirit of the "swinging sixties" in London's Carnaby Street mod scene.
 She soon appeared on the cover of many leading fashion magazines, including Elle and British Vogue.

 Twiggy was one of the first models to parlay her success as a model into other business ventures.
 In 1967, she came to the United States to promote her own clothing line as well as model.
 The trip also afforded her a chance to work with famed photographer Richard Avedon.
 Twiggy became so popular in America that she even inspired her own Barbie doll.
 More Twiggy merchandise soon followed, including a board game and a lunch box.
 Fans would even copy her distinctive eye look with their own set of Twiggy fake eyelashes.